-The Trustee of the Scheme is The New Zealand Anglican Church Pension Board (Board).
+The Trustee and Manager of the Scheme is The New Zealand Anglican Church Pension Board trading as Anglican Financial Care (Trustee, we, us or our).

-The Board is responsible for reviewing the SIPO, the Ethical Investment Policy and the Responsible Investment Statement.
-The SIPO will be reviewed no less frequently than annually, or more frequently as it may consider appropriate (including, for example, as a result of significant changes to market conditions or relevant government policy).
-The Ethical Investment Policy and the Responsible Investment Statement will be reviewed by the Board as it may consider appropriate.
+The Trustee is responsible for reviewing the SIPO and the Ethical Investment Policy.
+The SIPO will be reviewed no less frequently than annually, or more frequently as we may consider appropriate (including, for example, as a result of significant changes to market conditions or relevant government policy).
+The Ethical Investment Policy will be reviewed as we may consider appropriate.

-The Board approves each new SIPO (and any changes to the Ethical Investment Policy and the Responsible Investment Statement) by resolution.
-If the Board changes the SIPO, Ethical Investment Policy or Responsible Investment Statement, any material changes will be advised in the Scheme's next Annual Report.
+The Trustee approves each new SIPO (and any changes to the Ethical Investment Policy) by resolution.
+If we change the SIPO or Ethical Investment Policy, any material changes will be advised in the Scheme's next Annual Report.